galilley/hobby-stm32scope/README.md

 e.g. an opamp with the output connected to negative input, and then put your signal on the positive input of the opamp.

+G4 family is more suitable for real use as it has internals opamps.

 ### Build